11. In Love With Spring: My Novel Online

-He tapped his knuckles on her desk to conclude their conference, and returned to his office.
-Mandy waited until she heard him lower his bulk into his leather chair before letting out a sigh.
+He tapped his knuckles on her desk to conclude their conference and returned to his office.
+Mandy heard him lower his bulk into his leather chair.

 “Oh, and Hon?”
 Florence mocked.
 She and Norma and Estelle snickered.

 The afternoon seemed endless; a barrage of personal questions, and her careful replies.
-When he asked if she had any siblings, she told him she had three sisters, and he asked if they were as pretty as she was.
-He asked what her father did, figured out that her parents didn’t live together anymore, and divulged that one of the reasons his own marriage broke up was because his ex-didn’t like sex.
+When he asked if she had any siblings, she told him she had three sisters, and he asked, “Are they hot like you?”
+He asked what her father did, then interrupted her explanation to divulge that the reason his own marriage broke up was because his ex-didn’t like sex.

 “Probably shouldn’t be telling you this,” he grinned, “but I was, well, let’s just say I was too much of a man for her.”